History Of Rolling Papers

 After the 3 ‘Big Tobacco’ guys come a series of independent brands (RAW, Elements, DLX, Skunk, Chills, Zen, Juicy Jay’s, etc.).
-Although we didn’t create all of these brands, HBI has become the headquarters for most if not all quality independent rolling paper brands, especially the cutting edge ones.
-With the tremendous increase in niche market sales, HBI® has been able to achieve large growth and success.
-However, our sales overall are still only a fraction of the big tobacco guys.
+Although we didn’t create all of these brands, HBI has become the headquarters for many independent rolling paper brands, especially many cutting edge ones.

 Special note about China – While China did invent paper, it did not invent cigarette paper, for good reason: The Chinese Emperor Chongzhen banned tobacco and ordered that anyone who smoked it should be beheaded.
 Tobacco was completely forbidden in China for hundreds of years and thus no cigarette paper was ever developed there.
 It is only quite recently that China has begun producing any cigarette rolling paper.
 The Europeans have a long head start over the Chinese when it comes to cigarette rolling papers and have mastered their craft over many generations and hundreds of years.

 *One interesting note is that the first flavored tobacco was smoked by the ancient Mayans, who perfumed their tobacco with reeds.
 That may predate Juicy for originality, but we’re certain that Juicy tastes much better.

 *There is a story that cigarettes were invented in 1855 by a French soldier who had broken their only pipe.
 The story goes that they used leftover paper that had been used to wrap munitions in order to smoke (which may be the origin of the gunpowder in paper myth).
 However by 1855 the rolling paper industry was already in full swing in our region of Spain and we believe people had been rolling for a couple hundred years prior as far back as the 1600’s!